tiramisusolutions/mr.docs/docs/index.rst

     qa html

-Please refer to the setup part for more on setup and configuration.
+Please refer to the setup part [tbc] for more on setup and configuration.

 .. toctree::
    :maxdepth: 2